CrunchyData/crunchy-katacoda/postgresql-devel/basics/constraints/01-check.md

 ### Table Constraints

 The constraints we made above are column constraints because they only apply to a single column.
 PostgreSQL also has the ability to make table constraints, which are attached to the table rather than an individual column.
-These constraints are usually added after all the column definitions in the DDL statements.
 For our users we don't want their Twitter handle to be any part of their family name:

 ```sql92
 alter table people add constraint no_name_twitter check ( strpos(lower(twitter_username), lower(family_name)) = 0);